 Why is this advantageous?
 It's simple: Anything that is on the stack can be overwritten using a buffer overflow attack.

-return to libc, the exploit uses a buffer overrun to
+return to libc, the exploit uses a buffer overflow to

 both overwrite the current return address

-The return address is changed to that of a
+For instance, the return address might be changed to that of the